-These options include torrents, which can potentially mean a quicker download, our network installer for older systems and special configurations and links to our regional DVD image mirrors.
-If you don't specifically require any of these installers, we recommend using our default installers.
+There are several other ways to get Ubuntu including torrents, which can potentially mean a quicker download, our network installer for older systems and special configurations and links to our regional mirrors for our older (and newer) releases.
+If you don't specifically require any of these installers, we recommend using our standard downloads.

 BitTorrent is a peer-to-peer download network that sometimes enables higher download speeds and more reliable downloads of large files.
-You will need to install a-bitTorrent client on your computer in order to enable this download method.
+You need a BitTorrent client on your computer to enable this download method.

 Past releases and other flavours

 Looking for an older release of Ubuntu?
-Whether its Precise Pangolin 12.04.1 with the Precise stack or Karmic Koala 9.10, you can find them in our past releases.
+Whether you need a POWER, IBMz (s390x), ARM, an obsolete release or a previous LTS point release with its original stack, you can find them in past releases.